Arttuv/arttuv-website/src/content/writings/augment-complement-empower-yourself.md

 The title references [my earlier post on the EU's trustworthy AI guidelines](https://arttuv.com/writings/augment-complement-and-empower/).
 I believe that the intent behind the guidelines: **augment**, **complement**, and **empower**, also works well for thinking about how to use LLMs.

-This is for at least three reasons: the irony of automation, adverse skill degredation and complacency.
+This is for at least three reasons: the irony of automation, adverse skill degradation and complacency.

 ## The irony of automation